estuary/flow/site/docs/guides/flowctl/edit-draft-from-webapp.md

-import Mermaid from '@theme/Mermaid';

 ---
 sidebar_position: 2
 ---
+import Mermaid from '@theme/Mermaid';

-# Use flowctl to edit a draft created in the web app
+# Edit a draft created in the web app

 When you [create](../create-dataflow.md) or [edit](../edit-data-flows.md) tasks in the web app, your work is periodically saved as a **draft**.
 Specifically, each time you click the **Next** button to reveal the **Save and Publish** button, a draft is saved.